fluiddyn/transonic/README.rst

 packages cannot be used in Pythran files (basically `only Numpy and some Scipy functions <https://pythran.readthedocs.io/en/latest/SUPPORT.html>`_).

+Another cause of frustration for Python developers when using Pythran is related to manual writting of Pythran function signatures in comments, which can not be automated.
+Pythran uses C++ templates but Pythran users can not think with this concept.
+We would like to be able to **express the templated nature of Pythran with modern Python syntax** (in particular **type annotations**).

 With FluidPythran, we try to overcome these limitations.
 FluidPythran provides few supplementary Pythran commands and a tiny Python API to define Pythran functions without writing the Pythran modules.
 The code of the numerical